Optimizing using Autodeploy - Case Studies

 The arena size is a different matter - its size is only known when the model's tensors are allocated by TFLM.
 This means we have to 'guess' at an arena size, and hope TFLM doesn't fail at instantiation time.
 This is less than ideal, but the experiments are fast, and it usually only takes a couple of iterations to find the right size.

-Note This guess is only needed the first time autodeploy is run on a model.
-Autodeploy will record the actual size after the first successful run, and use that for subsquent runs.
+Note This arena is only unknown the first time autodeploy is run on a model.
+Autodeploy will record the actual size after the first successful run, and can use that for subsquent runs.

 Per Layer Profiling